 Tiffany is dedicated to helping her clients stand up for their rights against powerful institutions, whether a corporation, a police department, or a prosecutor.

-Since joining MacDonald Hoague & Bayless in 2014, she has focused on civil rights and employment litigation, with an emphasis on cases involving police misconduct, gender discrimination, and disability discrimination.
+Since joining MacDonald Hoague & Bayless in 2014, she has focused on civil rights and employment litigation, with an emphasis on cases involving police misconduct, gender discrimination, and sexual harassment.

 Tiffany is a strong believer in the power of preparation and is committed to knowing the facts of her cases inside and out.
 Her clients appreciate her attention to detail and ability to translate complicated cases into compelling legal arguments.
 She is a passionate written and oral advocate for her clients at all stages of a case, whether in pre-trial settlement negotiations, at trial, or on appeal.